mattwelson/mattwelson.com/src/pages/blog/2018-04-07-meet-report-push-pull-07-april.md

 > A push pull meet consists of bench and deadlift, skipping over the squat.

 The day of the meet flew up on me and before I knew it I was making a plan for my attempts, all the lifts went as planned but both 3rd attempts were up 2.5kg from my original plans.
-Both lifts had an okay first attempt, a really good second attempt and then a challenging PB on the final attempt.
+Both lifts had an okay first attempt, a fast second attempt and then a challenging PB on the final attempt.

 | Attempt      | Weight  |
 | ------------ | ------- |